-66 The depth of knowledge displayed by the best A Level students makes them prime targets for America's Ivy League universities
+School feedback: The depth of knowledge displayed by the best A Level students makes them prime targets for America's Ivy League universities

-Yale University, USA
+Feedback from: Yale University, USA

 Why choose Cambridge International AS & A Level Urdu?

 About the syllabus

 Cambridge International AS and A Levels in Urdu are accepted by universities and employers as proof of linguistic ability and understanding.
 Successful language students gain lifelong skills, including: